GabrieleCastellani/gabrielecastellani.github.io/MigrationGuide/2TWebsites.md

 ##Things to check
 - **PDF Generation** Most of PDF libraries works on a _Basic/Standard_ WebSites but some don't.
 So better to check :-).
 - **Editing files on local filesystem** a better patter to consider to use Azure Storage [How to use Blob Storage from .NET ](http://azure.microsoft.com/en-us/documentation/articles/storage-dotnet-how-to-use-blobs/)
-- **ASP.Net Session** Azure Websites utilize a cookie based session affinity.
+- **ASP.Net Session** Azure Websites use a cookie based session affinity.
 It handle session on multple istance pointing the same user to the same server.
 The name of the cookie is *ARRAffinity*.
-If you need to disable session affinity check [Disabling ARR’s Instance Affinity](http://azure.microsoft.com/blog/2013/11/18/disabling-arrs-instance-affinity-in-windows-azure-web-sites/)
+If you need to disable session affinity check [Disabling ARR’s Instance Affinity](http://azure.microsoft.com/blog/2013/11/18/disabling-arrs-instance-affinity-in-windows-azure-web-sites/).
+Another option is to disable session affinity and use [Redis cache ASP.net session provider](http://azure.microsoft.com/it-it/documentation/articles/cache-dotnet-how-to-use-azure-redis-cache/#store-session)
 - Configure HTTPS
 - Understandig the Web Hosting plan
 - Tune The Application